 The Arnott’s Steam Biscuit Factory was established in Newcastle in 1875 to produce a range of plain and sweet biscuits and cakes.
 By 1882 the company was sending biscuits to Sydney by ship, then, by the end of the decade, by road.
 In 1894 the first Sydney factory began operations.

 William Arnott died in 1901 but his sons continued to run the business, introducing many new biscuits.
 In 1906, Iced Vo Vos and SAOs were launched, while other new products at the time were Malt’O’Milk, Keil Fingers (later called Scotch Fingers), Ginger Nuts and Milk Coffee.
-A new factory was built at Homebush as the company continued to grow.
-By the end of that decade the company had around 150 biscuit varieties in the range, including the Monte Carlo, introduced in 1926.
-The Family Assorted range appeared around 1924, available in 7lb (3.2kg) and 4lb (1.8kg) tins.
+A new factory was built at Homebush in 1907 as the company continued to grow.
+By the end of the decade the company had about 150 biscuit varieties in the range.
+The Family Assorted range appeared around 1924, available in 7lb (3.2kg) and 4lb (1.8kg) tins while the popular Monte Carlo was introduced in 1926.

 Arnott’s continued as a family-run business into the 1960s, expanding by consolidating with other well-known baked goods businesses including Adelaide’s Motteram & Menz, Western Australia’s Mills & Ware, Queensland’s Morrow, and Melbourne’s Brockhoff Biscuits, Swallow & Ariell and Guest’s.
 It became a public company in 1970 and in the 1980s the Campbell’s Soup Company acquired a 14 per cent share.